How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Low-Risk Professions with the Best Rates

 Teachers are among the most favored professions in the eyes of insurers.
 Full-time K-12 teachers often live close to work, drive during safe daytime hours, and benefit from summers off — meaning fewer miles driven annually.
-Some insurers like Horace Mann (which specializes in educator coverage) and Mid-Century Insurance offer discounts as high as 10% to 18% for full-time teachers.
+Insurers like Farmers/Mid-Century offer discounts as high as 18% for qualifying educators, while Country Financial offers up to 10% for teachers in eligible states.

 Nurses and Healthcare Professionals also tend to qualify for profession-based discounts.
 Registered nurses, physical therapists, and occupational therapists are viewed as responsible, detail-oriented professionals.
-Mid-Century Insurance, for example, offers discounts around 12% for RNs and similar roles in states where it's permitted.
+Farmers/Mid-Century offers discounts up to 18% for licensed physicians and dentists and around 12% for RNs and similar roles in states where it's permitted.
+For a deeper look at how nurses specifically can maximize their savings, see our car insurance guide for nurses.

-Engineers and Scientists round out the top tier.
+Engineers, Scientists, and CPAs round out the top tier.
 These roles are associated with analytical, risk-aware personalities — traits that insurers believe translate into cautious driving behavior.
-Accountants, architects, and college professors often fall into this same low-risk category and can qualify for discounts of 10% to 12% depending on the insurer.
+Farmers offers discounts up to 18% for engineers and architects (even for degree holders who are no longer actively practicing), while CPAs and librarians may qualify for discounts around 12% with select carriers.

 Pros

-• Teachers often qualify for 10–18% occupation discounts
+• Teachers can qualify for up to 18% occupation discounts

 • Healthcare workers benefit from profession-based rate reductions

-• Engineers and scientists seen as low-risk, analytical drivers
+• Engineers, scientists, and CPAs are seen as low-risk, analytical drivers

 Cons